Teach a Child What to Do if They Get Lost

 As well as the previous guidelines, it’s also sensible to urge your child to always walk with you hand-in-hand.
 It’s also a good idea to mark the labels on their clothes with their name, your name, and your telephone number.

-Finally, the moment when you find them is the perfect time to show them how much you love them and how happy you are that you found them.
-Later on, when everything is calmer, you can analyse things together.
+Finally, the moment of reunion is ideal to show him how much you love them and how happy you are to have found them.
+Afterwards, you can analyze together how and why they got lost, so that it doesn’t happen again.